Simple API Integration

 // Track error patterns

-this.metrics.histogram(`api.error_response_time.${serviceName}`, duration);
+this.metrics.histogram(`api.error_response_time.${serviceName}`, interval);

 // Circuit breaker metrics